This article was last updated on October 31, 2023

-So here's a : using charitable giving as an for employees to improve their own !
-Staying healthy while giving to others - it's a win-win!
+So here’s a wellness idea: using charitable giving as an incentive for employees to improve their own well-being!
+Staying healthy while giving to others – it’s a win-win!

-Charity challenges can be designed to promote any aspect of wellness, such as physical, mental, or financial, using charitable giving as rewards.
-For example, employees can work to earn points by participating in the challenge, and the points are then translated into in dollar amounts that can they can donate to a charity of their choice.
+Charity challenges can be designed to promote any aspect of wellness, such as physical, mental, or financial, using charitable giving as reward.
+For example, employees can work to earn points by participating in the challenge, and the points are then translated into wellness incentives in dollar amounts that can they can donate to a charity of their choice.

 There are existing platforms that can make the administration process of contributing to multiple charities of employees’ choice easy.
 GlobalGiving, for example, is a gift card service that employees can use to fund more than 3,000 charities/projects across the world.
 Alternatively, organizations can choose one or more charities that align well with their visions and donate on behalf of the challenge winners.

-Many have been linked to insufficient sleep, which leads to high for both the and the organization.
+Many chronic diseases have been linked to insufficient sleep, which leads to high health care costs for both the employee and the organization.
 Unfortunately, when work and life responsibilities mount, sleep quantity and quality are usually the first to take a hit, as evidenced by one in three U.S. adults not getting enough sleep.

-This obstacle around sleep presents an opportunity for your to support workers.
+This obstacle around sleep presents an opportunity for your worksite wellness program to support workers.
 Sleep challenges, as the name suggests, should focus on educating employees on the importance of a good night’s rest and ways to practice healthy sleep habits.